xXxT0P-C0DERS-2013xXx/eShop-backend/README.md

 1. Install Docker on your computer. https://www.docker.com/
 2. Start Docker
 3. In this point you have two ways: <br>
-  5.1.
+  3.1.
 Lazy way, lol, just start `startAll.bat` script in root directory, and pray that it works. <br>
-  5.2.
+  3.2.
 Hardcore mode for real men, lul, go to the Services and after that go folder by folder and use the instruction in those folders, for example: Service/Catalog...
 Read README, do step by step...
 I hope, it will work
+4. Launched on the ports:
+  4.1.
+Catalog - 6001

 ~~P.S.
 Don't try to find me if your computer burns out after following all the steps in this instruction~~